Frequently Asked Questions

 As an add-on option, we can provide in-depth communication services and write your communication for you.

-Though this is not an absolute requirement, and we can definitely work without it, we commonly ask for a list of the email addresses of employees and managers who will be participating in the survey so that we can send each a personal and unique link to the survey.
+However our preference is to have a list of the email addresses of employees and/or managers who will be participating in the survey so that we can send each a personal and unique link to the survey.

-We do this, as opposed to leaving the survey open to anyone with the link, in order to:
+We prefer this, as opposed to leaving the survey “open” to anyone with the link, in order to:

-- ensure that only valid respondents (your employees) are able to gain access to the survey
+- ensure that only valid respondents (your employees) are able to respond to the survey

 - ensure that each respondent is able to fill the survey in only once